Rosaceae

-Rosaceae (/roʊˈzeɪsiː.iː, -si.aɪ, -si.eɪ/), the rose family, is a family of flowering plants that includes 4,828 known species in 91 genera.
+Rosaceae (/roʊˈzeɪsi.iː, -ˌaɪ, -ˌeɪ/), the rose family, is a family of flowering plants that includes 4,828 known species in 91 genera.

 The name is derived from the type genus Rosa.
 The family includes herbs, shrubs, and trees.
 Most species are deciduous, but some are evergreen.
 They have a worldwide range but are most diverse in the Northern Hemisphere.

 Many economically important products come from the Rosaceae, including various edible fruits, such as apples, pears, quinces, apricots, plums, cherries, peaches, raspberries, blackberries, loquats, strawberries, rose hips, hawthorns, and almonds.
 The family also includes popular ornamental trees and shrubs, such as roses, meadowsweets, rowans, firethorns, and photinias.

 Among the most species-rich genera in the family are Alchemilla (270), Sorbus (260), Crataegus (260), Cotoneaster (260), Rubus (250), and Prunus (340), which contains the plums, cherries, peaches, apricots, and almonds.
 However, all of these numbers should be seen as estimates—much taxonomic work remains.

 Description

 Rosaceae can be woody trees, shrubs, climbers or herbaceous plants.
-The herbs are mostly perennials, but some annuals also exist, such as Aphanes arvensis.
+The herbs are mostly perennials, but some annuals also exist, such as Alchemilla arvensis.